iangoodnight/pwc/131/javascript/README.md

 ### Solution

-When I am working with an array as input, my first question is am I using `map`, `filter`, `reduce`, or `forEach`, as these are functional operations that, between the four of them, are generally non-destructive and solve most use cases.
-Generally speaking, if my output is an `Array` the same length as my input, I am using `map`.
+When I am working with an array as input, my first question is, am I using `map`, `filter`, `reduce`, or `forEach`, as these are functional operations that,  between the four of them, are generally non-destructive and solve most use cases.
+Generally speaking, I am using a map if my output is meant to be an `Array` the same length as my input, I am using `map`.
 If my output is supposed to be a shorter array, I'm probably going to reach for `filter`.
-If my operation calls for, or causes side-effects, `forEach` is probably the right choice.
+If my operation calls for or causes side effects, `forEach` is probably the right choice.
 But, for anything else, I reach for `reduce`.
-The general idea with the `reduce` method, is that you are reducing an array to a single value like a `sum` or a `max` value.
+The general idea with the `reduce` method to reduce an array to a single value like a `sum` or a `max` value.
 Really though, you can use reduce to return anything else that takes an array as input.
 Here, we use a `reduce` function to reduce our array to an array of arrays as described in the examples above.

 ```javascript
 // Task 1 Solution